launchdarkly/ld-find-code-refs/README.md

 | `repoUrl` (*) | The display url for the repository.
 If provided for a github or bitbucket repository, LaunchDarkly will attempt to automatically generate source code links.
 Example: `https://github.com/launchdarkly/ld-find-code-refs` | |
 | `commitUrlTemplate` | If provided, LaunchDarkly will attempt to generate links to your Git service provider per commit.
 Example: `https://github.com/launchdarkly/ld-find-code-refs/commit/${sha}`.
 Allowed template variables: `branchName`, `sha`.
 If `commitUrlTemplate` is not provided, but `repoUrl` is provided and `repoType` is not custom, LaunchDarkly will automatically generate links to the repository for each commit. | |
 | `hunkUrlTemplate` | If provided, LaunchDarkly will attempt to generate links to your Git service provider per code reference.
 Example: `https://github.com/launchdarkly/ld-find-code-refs/blob/${sha}/${filePath}#L${lineNumber}`.
 Allowed template variables: `sha`, `filePath`, `lineNumber`.
 If `hunkUrlTemplate` is not provided, but `repoUrl` is provided and `repoType` is not custom, LaunchDarkly will automatically generate links to the repository for each code reference.  | |

+### Ignoring files and directories

+`ld-find-code-refs` provides multiple methods for ignoring files and directories:

+1. Provide a `.ldignore` file in the root directory of your Git repository.
+All patterns specified in `.ldignore` file will be excluded by the scanner.
+Patterns must follow the `.gitignore` format as specified here: https://git-scm.com/docs/gitignore#_pattern_format
+2. The `exclude` command line option (see above section) may be used to specify a single regular expression for the exclude pattern.

+If both `.ldignore` and the `exclude` argument are provided, `ld-find-code-refs` will test against both for file exclusion.
+Do note that `.ldignore` expects shell glob patterns, while the `exclude` option expects a PCRE-compliant regular expression.